Donousa

 Donousa (Δονούσα, also Δενούσα Denousa), and sometimes spelled Donoussa, is an island and a former community in the Cyclades, Greece.
 Since the 2011 local government reform it is part of the municipality Naxos and Lesser Cyclades, of which it is a municipal unit.
 Donousa is the easternmost island of the Lesser Cyclades.

 Geography

-Donousa is located 16 km east of the island of Naxos and about 25 km north of Amorgos.
+Donoussa is located 16 km east of the island of Naxos and about 25 km north of Amorgos.
 Its area is 13.75 km² and its highest point is 385 m.
-Its population is 167 inhabitants (2011 census), most of which live in the main settlement Donousa (also Stavros).
+Its population is 213 inhabitants (2021 census), most of which live in the main settlement Donousa (also Stavros).
 Other villages include Mersini (on the southeastern coast), Kalotaritissa (near its northern coastline) and Charavgi (in the south).

+Climate

+According to the station of National Observatory of Athens, Donoussa has a hot semi-arid climate (Köppen climate classification: BSh) with mild winters and hot summers.
+Donousa has an average annual temperature of around 19.2°C and an average annual precipitation of 260.2 mm (2012-2018).

 History

 Tracing all the way back to ancient Greek mythology in the prehistoric times, Dionysus, the god of winemaking and wine, took Ariadne from Naxos to hide her from Theseus.
 There is also evidence of inhabitation on Donousa during the Early Cycladic period, around 3,000 BC.

 The island during the Roman times, was additionally considered to be the place where exiles were deported.
 Later, it became the favourite hideout spot of Mediterranean pirates.
 Throughout time, the island was ruled by various civilisations including the Venetians and Turks.